18 April, 2024

-Benefits of Hiring a 3PL vs a Freight Broker
+Benefits of Hiring a 3PL vs Freight Broker: Key Differences and Similarities

-While both third-party logistics providers (3PLs) and freight brokers are intermediaries that facilitate the movement of goods from one place to another, they definitively serve different roles within the shipping process.
-The main differences between 3PLs and freight brokers lie in the scope of their services and the level of responsibility each entity has in their respective functions.
+While both third-party logistics providers (3PLs) and freight brokers are intermediaries that facilitate the movement of goods from one place to another, they definitively serve different roles within the shipping process than freight carriers.
+The main key differences between 3PLs and freight brokers lie in the scope of their services and the level of responsibility each entity has in their respective functions.

 3PL vs Freight Forwarder

-Though they both satisfy the same basic need and serve the basic goal of shipment of goods, 3PLs like WSI offer a wide range of logistics services and manage the entire supply chain for their clients.
+Though they both satisfy the same basic need and serve the basic goal of shipment of goods, 3PLs like WSI offer a wide range of logistics services, transportation and manage the entire supply chain for their clients.
 Some services available from a 3PL include the following:

 • Warehousing & Distribution Fulfillment